• Welcome Home

 The congregation hired Rabbi Mark Kula, who previously served as a Cantor and Rabbi in Miami, Florida for 30 years.
 He remained in that position until summer 2021.

-The congregation hired Rabbi Sonja K. Pilz, PhD, a liturgist by training and writer by passion who previously worked for the Central Conference of American Rabbis and at HUC-JIR in NYC with experience leading communities in Europe, Israel, and the U.S.
+The congregation hired Rabbi Sonja K. Pilz, PhD, a liturgist by training and writer by passion who previously worked for the Central Conference of American Rabbis and at HUC-JIR in NYC with experience leading communities in Europe, Israel, and the U.S. Her installation took place in September 2023.

 Richard Wolff, Chair